A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and dynamics: Model construction

-Our model is given by system \eqref{eq:Tpde} - \eqref{eq:BCS}: a system of modified advection-diffusion equations for temperature and salinity with source terms, \eqref{eq:Tpde} and \eqref{eq:Spde}, that are weakly coupled by averages with a partially kinematic and partially dynamic incompressible velocity field \eqref{eq:velfield}.
+The kinematic-dynamic model, depicted in Figure \ref{fig:modelcartoon}, is fully described by equations \eqref{eq:Tpde} - \eqref{eq:BCS}: a system of modified advection-diffusion equations for temperature $T$ and salinity $S$ with source terms, \eqref{eq:Tpde} and \eqref{eq:Spde}, that are weakly coupled by averages with a partially kinematic and partially dynamic incompressible velocity field \eqref{eq:velfield}.
 The system is subject to mixed Robin-Neumann boundary conditions for the temperature and salinity, \eqref{eq:BCT} and \eqref{eq:BCS}.
 The diffusion matrix \eqref{eq:kappamatrix}, parameterizing the eddy diffusivity, is diagonal, and the overall salinity is conserved in the basin throughout the evolution.
 The dynamic coefficient of the internal velocity, $a_I(\left<\rho\right>)$, provides a natural observable of the dynamics.
 It reveals when the density-induced velocity component stabilizes to a steady state and when, as parameters are changed, the steady state bifurcates (and the solutions become bi-stable, oscillatory or, possibly, chaotic).